jonathanye29/unit4_project/README.md

     <!-- rest of countries in alphabetical order -->
   </select>
 ```
-As the client's bookclub is part of an international school, I thought it would be a nice addition for the students (users) to add what country they are from.
+As the client's book club is part of an international school, I thought it would be a nice addition for the students (users) to add what country they are from.
 I was able to achieve this by creating a dropdown menu in the registration screen, allowing the user to select their country.
 At first I had trouble finding a way to list all the countries for a dropdown, until I found a github repository that detailed the steps for a dropdown selection for all countries [13].
 I was able to implement the country selection feature by creating an HTML `<label>` element to display the text "Country" and associating it with a `<select>` element.
 The `<select>` element contains a list of `<option>` elements, each representing a country, and allows users to choose one from the list.

 <img width="1512" alt="Screen Shot 2023-05-08 at 10 47 51 PM" src="https://user-images.githubusercontent.com/111751273/236841101-bd249c50-93c6-40aa-8448-896ddb03d9e6.png">